citrix/citrix-daas-rest-go/citrixorchestration/docs/AppLibPackageDiscoveryProfileRequestModel.md

 `func (o *AppLibPackageDiscoveryProfileRequestModel) UnsetDiscoverFlexApp()`

 UnsetDiscoverFlexApp ensures that no value is present for DiscoverFlexApp, not even an explicit nil
+### GetDiscoverElasticAppLayers

+`func (o *AppLibPackageDiscoveryProfileRequestModel) GetDiscoverElasticAppLayers() bool`

+GetDiscoverElasticAppLayers returns the DiscoverElasticAppLayers field if non-nil, zero value otherwise.

+### GetDiscoverElasticAppLayersOk

+`func (o *AppLibPackageDiscoveryProfileRequestModel) GetDiscoverElasticAppLayersOk() (*bool, bool)`

+GetDiscoverElasticAppLayersOk returns a tuple with the DiscoverElasticAppLayers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDiscoverElasticAppLayers

+`func (o *AppLibPackageDiscoveryProfileRequestModel) SetDiscoverElasticAppLayers(v bool)`

+SetDiscoverElasticAppLayers sets DiscoverElasticAppLayers field to given value.

+### HasDiscoverElasticAppLayers

+`func (o *AppLibPackageDiscoveryProfileRequestModel) HasDiscoverElasticAppLayers() bool`

+HasDiscoverElasticAppLayers returns a boolean if a field has been set.

+### SetDiscoverElasticAppLayersNil

+`func (o *AppLibPackageDiscoveryProfileRequestModel) SetDiscoverElasticAppLayersNil(b bool)`

+ SetDiscoverElasticAppLayersNil sets the value for DiscoverElasticAppLayers to be an explicit nil

+### UnsetDiscoverElasticAppLayers
+`func (o *AppLibPackageDiscoveryProfileRequestModel) UnsetDiscoverElasticAppLayers()`

+UnsetDiscoverElasticAppLayers ensures that no value is present for DiscoverElasticAppLayers, not even an explicit nil
 ### GetAutomateDiscovery

 `func (o *AppLibPackageDiscoveryProfileRequestModel) GetAutomateDiscovery() bool`